staging-951d-madcitymultimedia/postman-docs/src/pages/docs/integrations/intro-integrations.md

 ## CI integrations

-Postman integrates with some of the most widely-used continuous integration and continuous delivery (CI/CD) tools.
+Postman integrates with some of the most widely used continuous integration and continuous delivery (CI/CD) tools.
 After you set up a CI integration for your API, you can view the status of builds or start a new build, all from within Postman.
 You can also run API tests created in Postman as part of your CI pipeline.

-To learn more about how CI integrations work, and for detailed configuration steps, see [CI integrations](/docs/integrations/ci-integrations/).
+To learn more about how CI integrations work, and for detailed configuration steps, go to [CI integrations](/docs/integrations/ci-integrations/).